New bodycam video shows Milwaukee Judge Dugan denying accusations against her

 Ricardo Flores-Ruiz was in Dugan's courtroom April 18, and federal authorities arrested him that day after they alleged Dugan helped him leave the courthouse.

-Dugan was arrested one week later, on April 25.
+Dugan was arrested a few days after the police interaction, on April 25.